Trumps Budget Proposal Features Cuts In Safety Nets And Foreign Aid

 Trump’s budget will also propose a 21% cut in foreign aid for fiscal 2021.
 Reuter’s reports that Trump had tried to cut the foreign aid last year as well but had faced “steep resistance” from the Congress.

-The budget has the ambition to cut spending by $4.4 trillion over the next ten years, $2 trillion of that savings would be made from mandatory spending programs like $130 billion from Medicare prescription drug pricing and $292 billion from safety-net cuts such as food stamps and Medicaid. $70 billion would be saved by making eligibility for access to federal disability benefits tighter.
+The budget has the ambition to cut spending by $4.4 trillion over the next ten years, $2 trillion of that savings would be made from mandatory spending programs like $130 billion from Medicare prescription drug pricing and $292 billion from safety-net cuts such as food stamps and Medicaid. $70 would be saved by making eligibility for access to federal disability benefits tighter.

 Trump’s budgetary proposals are being associated with his plans for a possible second term.
 As an example, he will seek $2 billion in funding for his pet border wall project with Mexico.
 Trump’s border wall was a major campaign point during the 2016 elections, where he had said that the United States’ southern neighbor would pay for the wall.